AdityaSrivastav5/OrionAI/README.md

 - **Main Area**: Enter a prompt in the input field and click the send icon to generate content.
 The results will be displayed in the main content area.
 - **Settings**: Adjust settings and preferences through the sidebar menu.

+## Troubleshooting

+- **API Key Issues**: Ensure that your API key is correctly set in the `.env` file and that it is valid.
+- **Loading Issues**: Check the browser console for errors and ensure that all dependencies are correctly installed.